-- Use of integration to resolve conflicts like providing a solution that offers mutual benefit to both of the parties involved in conflict.
+- Use of integration to resolve conflicts like providing a solution that offers mutual benefit to both of the parties involved in the conflict.

 - Integrative unity is the secret of success in an organization where different departments are present and working to achieve the same goal.

-The Hawthorne Studies
+3. The Hawthorne Studies

-A number of experiments done in Western Electrical Company, situated in Cicero, Illinois that are known as “Hawthorne Studies.”
-It is considered as the best historical contribution to the field of Organizational Behavior that provided a clear view of relation of working conditions to efficiency of employees and productivity.
+Several experiments were done in Western Electrical Company, situated in Cicero, Illinois that is known as “Hawthorne Studies.”
+It is considered as the best historical contribution to the field of Organizational Behavior that provided a clear view of the relation of working conditions to the efficiency of employees and productivity.

-After that, when they decrease the light to almost moon light, the output was decreased in experimental group only.
-Thus, it was concluded that illumines lighting intensity was not the factor that directly relates to the group productivity.
+After that, when they decrease the light to almost moonlight, the output was decreased in the experimental group only.
+Thus, it was concluded that illumines lighting intensity was not the factor that directly relates to group productivity.
 There was “something else” that needed to be identified, but the engineers were not able to find it.

 After these great experiments done by engineers, the Western Electric Company, in 1927, invited Elton Mayo, professor at Harvard for consultation on the studies.
-It contributed to creating a long lasting relationship among employees of the company and Elton Mayo along with his associates.
+It contributed to creating a long-lasting relationship among employees of the company and Elton Mayo along with his associates.